-The commemoration of travel and transportation in Rogers Pass National Historic Site, merges past, present and future to showcase the evolution and diversity of human connections to these mountains.
+The commemoration of travel and transportation in Rogers Pass National Historic Site merges past, present and future to showcase the evolution and diversity of human connections to these mountains.

 True to its roots, Mount Revelstoke National Park is closely connected to the community of Revelstoke.
-Using innovative technology, sustainable travel options and environmental design, visitors experience the park in ways that respect the wildlife and ecosystems.
+Using innovative technology, sustainable travel options and environmental design, visitors experience the park in ways that respect wildlife and ecosystems.

-Mount Revelstoke and Glacier national parks work together with partners and stakeholders across the region, to protect and restore the diverse Columbia Mountain ecosystems, guided by evidence-based decision making.
+Mount Revelstoke and Glacier national parks work together with Indigenous partners, partners and stakeholders across the region, and neighbouring land managers to protect and restore the diverse Columbia Mountain ecosystems.
 The distinctive valley bottom wetlands, inland temperate rainforest and vibrant subalpine meadows support natural biodiversity.
-Our children and grandchildren have the opportunity to know wilderness and become stewards.
+Our children and grandchildren have the opportunity to experience wilderness and become stewards.